Linda MacDonald Glenn

 Linda MacDonald Glenn is an American bioethicist, healthcare educator, lecturer, consultant, and attorney-at-law.
 Her academic research encompasses the legal, ethical, and social impact of emerging and exponential technologies and "evolving notions of personhood".

 Biography

 She is the Founding Director of the Center for Applied Values and Ethics in Advancing Technologies (CAVEAT), housed at Crown College, University of California Santa Cruz.
-In addition to UCSC, she holds faculty appointments at California State University, Monterey Bay, and the Alden March Bioethics Institute at Albany Medical Center,.
+In addition to UCSC, she holds faculty appointments at California State University, Monterey Bay, and the Alden March Bioethics Institute at Albany Medical Center.
 She has also taught at the University of Vermont College of Nursing and Health Sciences, and the University of Sciences in Philadelphia, Department of Biomedical Writing.
-She is also a Fellow of the Institute for Ethics and Emerging Technologies and a Women's Bioethics Project Women's Bioethics Project Scholar.
+She is also a Fellow of the Institute for Ethics and Emerging Technologies and a Women's Bioethics Project Scholar.
 In addition, she completed a fellowship at the Institute for Ethics at the American Medical Association.